Ethan Lewis

-Ethan Lewis (born 28 March 1994) is a Welsh rugby union player who plays as a hooker for Saracens.
+Ethan Lewis (born 28 March 1994) is a Welsh rugby union player who plays as a hooker for Ospreys.
 He was a Wales under-18 and under-20 international.

 Lewis made his debut for the Cardiff Blues in 2014 having previously played for their academy and Cardiff RFC.

 He joined Saracens, firstly on loan, in 2021, before joining permanently.

+In 2023, he signed for the Ospreys.